F.3 Equal Opportunity and Non-Discrimination Policy

 Nothing contained in this policy should be interpreted as a waiver by the University of Southern Indiana of its sovereign immunity, immunity pursuant to the 11th Amendment of the U.S. Constitution or any other immunity or defense available under state or federal laws.

 VII.
-Addressing Discrimination and Harassment
+Reporting Discrimination and Harassment

 Reporting to Law Enforcement